Novel Coronavirus (COVID-19)

 Does the vaccine make me immune to COVID?

-The vaccine is designed to prevent you from getting COVID, but timing is critical.
+The vaccines are designed to prevent you from getting COVID, but timing is critical.
 It takes a few days for the body to make antibodies, and you could be vulnerable to contracting the disease in between your first and second dose.

 It is not known yet how long the vaccine confers immunity--- it could be months, it could be years.
 All the vaccine manufacturers are continuing to study this.